-Cannabinoids are a specific class of compounds found in cannabis, the two most common of which are THC (tetrahydrocannabinol) and CBD (cannabidiol).
-Cannabinoids are characterized by their ability to interact with a system in the body called the endocannabinoid system.
+Compounds in the cannabis plant, such as THC and CBD, which have the ability to interact with cannabinoids receptors in the body’s endocannabinoid system.
 These interactions may result in a variety of subjective and therapeutic effects including euphoria, appetite stimulation, and relief of symptoms like pain.
 The cannabis plant produces dozens of known cannabinoids, each with different characteristics and potential effects.
+Phytocannabinoids are compounds produced in the cannabis plant, and endocannabinoids are compounds produced in the body.

 “What is the cannabinoid content of this strain?”